-There is no direct airport in Cadiz, Spain.
-The closest airport is in Jerez de la Frontera.
+There is no airport in Cadiz, Spain.
+The nearest airport to Cadiz is in Jerez de la Frontera.
 From here it is only a 30min ride by car to Cadiz. – Check cheap flights here

 How to get from Malaga to Cadiz:

 You can take a direct bus from the Main Bus Station (4h), or travel by train, with a transfer in Seville (4h 30m). – Buy tickets here

 You can take a direct bus from the Main Bus Station (5h), or travel by train, with a transfer in Sevilla-Santa Justa (5h). – Get tickets in advance here

 You can take a direct bus from the Main Bus Station (4h 20m), or travel by train from the Central Station (2h 25m). – Book tickets here

 You might also consider reading this article we wrote on the things to do in Cordoba.